marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ## A2_Presuppositions

-For Graziani (2006, pp. 25-26) the main theoretical presuppositions of the TMC are:
+According to Graziani (2006, pp. 25-26) the main theoretical presuppositions of the TMC are:

 1. Money is in the nature of credit money (bank credit).